dwrobel/flatcam/README.md

 - remade the Excellon export function to work with parameters entered in Edit -> Preferences -> Excellon Export
 - added a new entry in the Project Context Menu named 'Save'.
 It will actually work for Geometry and it will do Export DXF and for Excellon and it will do Export Excellon
 - reworked the offer to save a project so it is done only if there are objects in the project but those objects are new and/or are modified since last project load (if an old project was loaded.)
+- updated the Excellon plot function so it can plot the Excellon's from old projects
+- removed the message boxes that popup on Excellon Export errors and replaced them with status bar messages

 14.02.2019